 With a broad and extensive range of experience and skills, the leadership team at the Partnership for Public Health (The Partnership) provides strategy and day-to-day operational oversight for an agency dedicated to improving the health and well-being of those who live in, work in, or visit the Lakes Region.

-Shelley Carita serves as the Partnership for Public Health’s Executive Director, a role she has held since 2017.
+Tamera “Tammy” Carmichael serves as the Partnership for Public Health’s Executive Director, a role she began in May 2020.

 Marie Tule, CPA, MSA

 Marie Tule serves as the Partnership for Public Health’s Finance Director, a role she has held since 2013.

 In this position, she supervises the accounting staff and leads the agency’s financial and budgeting operations which includes preparing and analyzing financial statements, budgeting and forecasting and overseeing contracting and billing activities and reporting.

 Prior to joining the agency, Marie managed federal compliance and financial statement audits for many years, and also held finance positions in commercial entities.

 Marie is a Certified Public Accountant CPA) and holds an MS in Accountancy from Bentley University in Waltham, MA and a BA from the University of Vermont in Burlington, VT.